opensearch-project/documentation-website/_api-reference/index-apis/open-index.md

 wait_for_active_shards | String | Specifies the number of active shards that must be available before OpenSearch processes the request.
 Default is 1 (only the primary shard).
 Set to all or a positive integer.
 Values greater than 1 require replicas.
 For example, if you specify a value of 3, the index must have two replicas distributed across two additional nodes for the request to succeed. master_timeout | Time | How long to wait for a connection to the master node.
 Default is `30s`. timeout | Time | How long to wait for a response from the cluster.
-Default is `30s`. wait_for_completion | Boolean | When set to `false`, the request will return a task immediately and the operation will run in background.
+Default is `30s`. wait_for_completion | Boolean | When set to `false`, the request will return immediately instead of waiting for the operation to finish.
 Default is `true`. task_execution_timeout | Time | Explicit task execution timeout, only useful when wait_for_completion is false.
 Default is `1h`.